steveblue/ng2-examples/README.md

 In the project root directory, this command will set up node_modules folder and various dev dependencies.
 If you do not have ownership rights on the folders that will be created, npm or bower could throw an error.
 If bower fails to run, `bower install`.

 Duplicate the file `/settings/local-config.json` and rename the new file `/settings/local/config.json`.
 This will establish the settings of the local environment.
+The same pattern works for production environment.

 After that, you should be able to run `gulp dev` in the root directory of the repo and visit localhost:9000/ in your browser.

 ```
 localhost:9000
 ```

+You may configure host name and port in the `config.json`.

 ## Notes ##